nationalarchives/design-system/src/performance/index.md

 ---
 layout: collection-page.njk
-title: Analytics
+title: Performance
 description: Understand the habits of your users to help you make better decisions about how to run your service.
-group: analytics
+group: performance
-order: 6
+order: 5
 ---

+[TODO]